ethicalhackingplayground/mailsploit/README.md

 happy hacking. ;)

+### Remember:
-### Remember this cannot be used for illegal activities, I'm not to blame if you get into trouble
+### This cannot be used for illegal activities, I'm not to blame if you get into trouble